carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 ###### Transit Gateway

-- AWS Transit Gateway connects your Amazon Virtual Private Clouds (VPCs) and on-premises networks through a central hub.
-This connection simplifies your network and puts an end to complex peering relationships.
+- AWS Transit Gateway connects your Amazon VPCs and on-premises networks through a **central hub**.
+This connection simplifies your network (no complex peering relationships).
 Transit Gateway acts as a highly scalable cloud router—each new connection is made only once.
-- Difference with Transit VPC: Transit VPC is more of a network architecture concept while Transit Gateway is a service.
+- Difference with Transit VPC: **Transit VPC is more of a network architecture concept while Transit Gateway is a service**.

 ![Transit Gateway](https://d1.awsstatic.com/products/transit-gateway/product-page-diagram_AWS-Transit-Gateway%402x.921cf305305867447fcabfc6b7acae9f0e5bc9d5.png)